marksav85/movie_trailer/README.md

 10/12/2020

 ### Project Title
-Movie Trailer
+Movie Trailer Viewer

 ### Description
-A program that outputs the title, storyline, movie cover and trailer of a specified movie when run
+A program that outputs the title, storyline, movie cover and trailer of 3 awesome movies when run

 ### Files used
 fresh_tomatoes